 - 1. Stop the hydraulic power source.
 Disconnect the hoses.
 Allow the bar and chain to cool. - 2.
 Pull the saw chain around the bar.
 The chain should rotate around the bar easily.
-If it does not, see Chain is Difficult to Rotate Manually in the Troubleshooting table. - 3.
+If it does not, refer to "Chain is Difficult to Rotate Manually" in the Troubleshooting table. - 3.
 Check the tension as follows:

-Pull the saw chain away from the bar (see the illustration) using approximately 4.4 Newtons (2 lb) of force.
+Pull the saw chain away from the bar (refer to the illustration) using approximately 4.4 newtons (2 lb) of force.
 The clearance between the chain and bar should be approximately 3.2 mm (1/8").
-If there is too much or too little clearance, proceed to Adjusting Chain Tension.
+If there is too much or too little clearance, proceed to "Adjusting Chain Tension."

-Figure 14 Proper Chain Tension
+Figure 18 - Proper Chain Tension